sspanak/tt9/docs/user-manual.md

 _The actual menu names may vary depending on your phone, Android version, and language._

+### Navigating Around the Settings
+If you have a device with a hardware keypad, there are two ways of navigating around the Settings.

+1. Use the Up/Down keys for scrolling and OK for opening or activating an option.
+2. Press the 1-9 keys to select the respective option and double-press them to open/activate it.
+Double-pressing will work no matter where you are on the screen.
+For example, even if you are at the top double-pressing the 3-key will activate the third option.
+Finally, the 0-key is a convenient shortcut for scrolling to the end but does not open the last option.

 ### Language Options

 #### Loading a Dictionary